 - Bimonthly and Clean Metals Sampling: These programs are used to assess public water supply and are an indirect chemical measure of the health of aquatic life.
 Water column grab samples are collected from Ohio River main stem and tributary stations once every other month and analyzed for certain physical and chemical parameters. - Fish and Macroinvertebrate Population Monitoring: ORSANCO monitors fish and macroinvertebrate populations annually from July through October, conducting numerous surveys throughout the river.
 The monitoring strategy includes both fixed-station and probability-based sampling, with the goal of determining the condition of the aquatic life use of the Ohio River. - Contact Recreation Bacteria Monitoring: ORSANCO collects bacteria samples from April through October in large urban communities with combined sewer systems (Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville) to evaluate the river's suitability for contact recreation. - Fish Tissue Sampling: ORSANCO collects fish tissue samples between April and November and analyzes them for certain contaminants to assess whether fish are safe to eat.
 Fish tissue is analyzed for mercury, methylmercury, and other metals, PCBs and chlordanes, DDT, and other pesticides.
-The states use these data to develop public fish consumption advisories and to determine condition of the fish consumption use of the Ohio River. - High Volume PCB and Dioxin Sampling: ORSANCO conducts high volume sampling for dioxin and PCBs to evaluate fish for human consumption.
-These chemicals have been known to bioaccumulate in fish tissue.
+The states use these data to develop public fish consumption advisories and to determine the condition of the fish consumption use of the Ohio River.